wildjos/code-canopy/python/03_rainwater/Readme.md

 ```
 Input: height = [0,1,0,2,1,0,1,3,2,1,2,1]
 Output: 6
-Explanation: The above elevation map (black section) is represented by array [0,1,0,2,1,0,1,3,2,1,2,1].
+Explanation: The elevation map is represented by array [0,1,0,2,1,0,1,3,2,1,2,1].
 In this case, 6 units of rain water (blue section) are being trapped.
 ```

 ### Example 2: